drekka/StoryTeller/README.md

 See how it works on the main [Story Teller site](http://drekka.github.io/StoryTeller).

+# v1.8.2

+* Patching to fix error triggered by multithreaded access to the current logging keys.

 # v1.8.1

 * Cleaning up some C code around assembling log lines to fix a possible memory leak.